Historic state and county fair photos from every state

 Presidents and presidential candidates have made a point of attending state fairs throughout history.
 Here, President William Howard Taft addresses crowds at the state fair in Detroit in September 1911.

-While we tend to associate this sort of daredevil act with circuses rather than state fairs, the local events have been just as instrumental in promoting audiences’ love of hair-raising stunts.
+While we tend to associate daredevil acts with circuses rather than state fairs, the local events have been just as instrumental in promoting audiences’ love of hair-raising stunts.
 In this photo, 18-year-old aviatrix Lillian Boyer of Chicago hangs from her Curtiss JN-4 biplane ahead of performing at the Minnesota State Fair in the early 1920s.

 The bounty of the state of Mississippi is on display in the rows of jellies, fruits, vegetables, and miscellaneous food items ready to be judged at this 1950 state fair.